Hamburg Port Anniversary: A Birthday Bash Unlike any Other

 Finish your celebrations at the famous Fish Market which takes place every Sunday morning on the St. Pauli Fischmarkt square from 5 am – 9:30 am.
 And yes, you read that right – don’t be fooled!
 This is not just a fish market.
 Here, you will find everything from clothing to fruits and veggies, to flowers and electronics, and my favourite part – the unexpected Auction Hall.
 The Auction Hall is where you will find live music, beer stalls, and all those looking to keep the party from Saturday night going well into Sunday morning — This was an experience I’ll never forget!

 I was blown away by all that Hamburg had to offer.
 A weekend adventure was enough time to realize what a gem the city is in Europe, but not long enough to explore everything I wanted to — there is simply SO much to see and do here.
 And the Hamburg Port Anniversary?
 Definitely a bucket list item that should be on anyone’s list who loves watercraft, history, a good celebration, or anything German!
 It was truly a once in a lifetime experience I will never forget and I would totally recommend making the trip to Hamburg, if not for the Port Anniversary, then to simply explore the amazing city itself.

 Have you ever been to Hamburg?

-All content provided on this blog is for informational purpose only.
+Note: All content provided on this blog is for informational purposes only.
 Although this trip was in partnership with Germany Tourism, all opinions are my own.